imzqqq/chat/website/spec/content/client-server-api/_index.md

 ## API Standards

-The mandatory baseline for client-server communication in Chat is exchanging JSON objects over HTTP APIs.
+The mandatory baseline for client-server communication in Matrix is exchanging JSON objects over HTTP APIs.
 HTTPS is recommended for communication, although HTTP may be supported as a fallback to support basic HTTP clients.
 More efficient optional transports will in future be